nathanielburman/horror-evil-witch-of-wonderland/README.md

 <img src="https://github.com/nathanielburman/horror-evil-witch-of-wonderland/blob/main/1113dream_TradingCard.jpg" width="400px"></img>

 The Cat looked mysteriously ahead.
 She was beautiful.
 She was a beautiful cat girl.
 She said she wasn't from Wonderland but shes aware of the stuff that goes on here and there.
 I am looking for a cat girl.
 She might be here.
 I know, that's why I keep coming back.
 Alice looks good lately.
 Yes, I noticed that too.
 Still, this cat girl was perfect.

+...

+There that one particular Alice looks right.
+She looks right as the New Queen of Hearts.
+All those other Alices looking in horror.
+Yes. and in Pain.